DhananjayPimple/crm-sales-analysis/README.md

 ### 1. Which Country is the most profitable?

-  Ans - Mexico.
+  Ans - United States.

-  As we can see the below snapshot from the dashboard it is clear that "Mexico" has the highest percentage of Total Contract Value among all the countries.
+  As we can see the below snapshot from the dashboard it is clear that "United States" has the highest Total Contract Value as 813.59 Million among all the countries.

   ![Country](https://github.com/DhananjayPimple/crm-sales-analysis/blob/main/Business%20Ans%20Snapshots/Country.png?raw=true)